daz-codes/swifty/pages/roadmap.md

 Set a future `date` in front matter and the page stays hidden until that date arrives.
 Write content ahead of time and publish on schedule.

 ### Full Tutorial
-A complete [step-by-step guide](/docs/tutorial) building a bakery brochure site from scratch, using every Swifty feature along the way.
+A complete [step-by-step guide](/docs/tutorial) builds a bakery brochure site from scratch and introduces Swifty's core and approachable extension features.

 ### Live Reload
 Dev server now auto-refreshes your browser when you save changes.
 No more manual refreshing!